Leonril/SoRoPneu/README.md

 https://febio.org/downloads/.

 # Contribution Guidelines:
-No stringent variable name enforcement althought try to keep the use consistent thoughout.
+There is no stringent variable name enforcement although try to keep the use consistent thoughout.
 Where possible use industry standard variations of F,E,V,C for Face, Element, Vertex and Colour arrays.